larsonnn/strapi-plugin-socket/README.md

 Installing is simple and the plugin is enabled by default just a simple:

-- `npm i -s strapi-plugin-socket.io`
+- `npm i -s strapi-plugin-socket-io`
-- `yarn add strapi-plugin-socket.io`
+- `yarn add strapi-plugin-socket-io`

 In a Strapi project, tested on v3.6.3